Local flounder sandwich

 EYW wants your food stories!

-Where: Elsewhere we call attention to its creative New Haven-style pizza, but the Brü Room at Bar (254 Crown St., map)—the decidedly lower-key sister to Bar the nightclub—is just as much known for its house-brewed beers.
-Not coincidentally, they pair together perfectly.
+Where: Elsewhere we call attention to its creative New Haven-style pizza, but the Brü Room at Bar (254 Crown St., map)—the decidedly lower-key sister to Bar the nightclub—is just as much known for its house-brewed beers, the first suds produced in New Haven in recent decades.
+Not coincidentally, the beers and the pizza pair together perfectly.

 When: Mon-Tues, 4pm-1am; Wed-Sun, 11:30am-1am

-Alternatively: Unless you are down to visit New England Brewing Co.’s brewery (7 Selden St., Woodbridge, map)—and you can; just call or email them first—for a wider selection of area beers you’ll have to hit some bars.
-Among the best on the craft-beer front is Prime 16 (172 Temple St., map) downtown, which usually carries some New England Brewing Co. on its 20 rotating taps, alongside a host of other craft brews from the Northeast.
-Stop in on Mondays for $3 beers at happy hour or Wednesdays for free tastings from featured breweries.
-Lounge-y pub The Cask Republic (179 Crown St., map) is another sure bet for a few NEBCo beers—that is, among its 53 taps, one cask, and 80-plus bottles, all quality craft brews from the U.S. and Europe, including Belgians—while at Delaney’s Taproom & Restaurant (882 Whalley Ave., map), in addition to NEBCo, we’ve spied Connecticut breweries City Steam (of Hartford) and Cavalry (of Oxford) on the extensive draft menu, which likewise spans the U.S. and Europe.
+Alternatively: The spacious, family-friendly East Rock Brewing Company and Beer Hall (285 Nicoll St., map) is a great bet, as are the city's craft beer bars.
+Among the best of those is Prime 16 (172 Temple St., map) downtown, which usually carries some New England Brewing Co. on its 20 rotating taps, alongside a host of other craft brews from the Northeast.
+Stop in on Mondays for half-off draft beers at happy hour.
+Lounge-y pub The Cask Republic (179 Crown St., map) is another sure bet for a few NEBCo beers—that is, among its 53 taps, one cask, and 80-plus bottles, all quality craft brews from the U.S. and Europe, including Belgians.
+Of course, you can also drive out to the taproom of New England Brewing Co.’s brewery (175 Amity Rd., Woodbridge, map) or Center Street Brewing Co.
+(24 Wallace Ave., map) in nearby Wallingford for a wider selection of area beers at their source.